Background Services in .NET Core: What, Why, and How

 Always honor the

-to allow graceful shutdown. -
+CancellationTokento allow graceful shutdown. -

 Use

-inside the background service. -
+Scopedservices by creating a scope viaIServiceScopeFactoryinside the background service. -

 Avoid blocking calls—stick to

-to keep things efficient.
+async/awaitto keep things efficient.

 ✅ Common Use Case Example: Queue Processor

-that the background service consumes while the web app enqueues tasks.
+Many apps use a Channel<T> or a ConcurrentQueue<T> that the background service consumes while the web app enqueues tasks.
 This keeps the API fast and the processing isolated.

 🧩 Conclusion